la2050/archive/_projects/2016/cwc-la-building-communities-that-embrace-equity-and-address-injustice.md

 project_image: >-
   https://skild-prod.s3.amazonaws.com/myla2050/images/custom540/0183087065741-team90.jpg
 project_video: ''
-project_description: >-
+project_summary: >-
-  Through CWC’s school model, students learn to meaningfully connect with each other, be part of any community, and courageously decide who they are in the world and how they want the world to be.
-The goal of our race, equity and diversity project is for staff and students to realize their full potential to thrive in a diverse society.
-To achieve this ambitious goal, CWC must equip our staff with the values, skills, and tools to empower students to navigate lines of difference and build community.
+  Citizens of the World Los Angeles will prepare our students to thrive in our diverse schools and society by making critical investments in race, equity and diversity training for our staff.
 project_is_collaboration: 'No'
 project_collaborators: >-
   CWC LA will contract with the Fellowship for Race and Equity in Education